Police: Suspects in N. Korean death coated hands with poison

 Isolated North Korea has a long history of ordering killings of people it views as threats to its regime.
 Kim Jong Nam was not known to be seeking political power; he was best known for his penchants for drinking, gambling and expensive restaurants.
 But his position as eldest son of the family that has ruled North Korea since it was founded could have made him appear to be a danger.

-Kim Jong Nam, a heavyset man in his mid-40s, died soon after the attack en route to a hospital after suffering a seizure, officials say.
-He was at the airport to fly to Macau, where he had a home.
+Kim Jong Nam was at the airport to fly to Macau, where he had a home.

 Comments